 With all this on the rise, life’s have become busier and an increase in urban traffic only leaves lesser time for offline shopping.
 Brands like Zara too, have been quick to realize the transition.

-78% users prefer to use an app to shop rather than the website.
+78% of users prefer to use an app to shop rather than the website.
 Focusing on mobile technology is therefore not an option but a mandate.
 While strategists debate on the better solution when it comes to mobile app vs responsive websites, an app definitely is more engaging for customers besides being faster, more convenient and more secure.